Last Updated on May 7, 2022

 Brush: I love dry brushing my skin before a shower because it gets your blood flowing, unclogs pores, and helps to remove any dead skin.
 Start at your feet and move upwards in long sweeping motions toward your heart.
 Here’s a dry brush I’d recommend.

-Scrub: What better way to get your skin back into it’s supple state than with a good body scrub.
-I’ve been loving this Honey Almond Body Scrub from 100% Pure.
+Scrub: What better way to get your skin back into its supple state than with a good body scrub.
+I like this Illuminating Coconut and Hibiscus Scrub from SheaMoisture.

 4. Get some fresh air.